45 years of Extraordinary Treasure Hunting in Creede, Colorado

 It had rained all the way from Dallas on the day Jennifer Inge rode her motorcycle into Creede, Colorado.
 She was instantly in love with the raw, rugged mountains and wild spirit of the tiny silver mining town, intoxicated by the scent of aspen and bristlecone pine.

 Thinking, "What a great place to live, ride horses…" but fearing that a business could never survive in such a remote place, she first opened Rare Things in her hometown in 1972.
 But the tug was too strong, so Inge followed her heart to the Rockies.
 Rare Things Gallery of Treasures was reborn in 1974.
-These days, excitement is in the air as she prepares to celebrate 45 years of extraordinary treasure hunting in Creede.
+These days, excitement is in the air as she celebrates 46 years of extraordinary treasure hunting in Creede.

 The gallery showcases Inge's impressive gemstone and horsehair jewelry, as well as the art of many other talented creatives.
 A sunlit showroom glimmers with an array of studio jewelry along with paintings, sculpture, photography, architectural antiques, and decorative arts.

 Exquisitely carved pearls, ancient coins, and rare stones finely set in silver and gold share space with bat skeletons, fossil ammonite sinks, exotic skulls, geodes, and antlers.
 It's worth the climb up the bristlecone stairs to the Treasure Loft to explore for shabby chic decor.
 Melodic wind chimes, soft pillow swings, and gurgling fountains invite you to linger on the enchanting back deck.

 There are curiosities, collectibles, and oddities— surprises at every turn.